unnus/unnus/content/email/lesson-1-branding-workshop-strategy.md

 Take a couple of minutes to think and write down on sticky notes your answers.
 After that, pin the sticky notes to the Why circle.

 Here’s a couple of questions to give you a headstart:

+* Who are we helping?
+* What are we helping them with?
+* What Emotion do we want our target audience to have with the result we deliver?
+* How could this emotion impact their lives?
+* Does this have a knock-on effect elsewhere in their lives?
+* How does this knock-on effect impact them practically?
+* Based on what we do for our patients, what is the biggest impact we can have in their lives?

+These questions will help you extract the essence of your brand.
+Make sure to avoid generic answers like “to treat people or to make people healthier”.
+Ask yourself, Who are the people I want to treat?
+And WHY do I want to treat them or/ make them healthier?

+This will give you more interesting answers.

+### #\~Step 2) brainstorming the How:

+In this section, we look at how your brand is going to fulfill the purpose of its existence and how that can benefit your patients.
+And what’s the difference in the way you deliver care.

+On the How Circle, brainstorm the ongoing commitments your brand has to do to achieve its higher purpose.

+Here are questions to ask yourself and your team:

+* How are we going to achieve our end objective?
+And What are the day-to-day commitments that enable us to reach our goal?
+* What’s the difference in our method of delivering care?
+* How could this benefit the patient?
+* How can we implement an action plan for our commitments?

+{{% note "Note" %}} you must be specific and actionable about the How.
+Avoid non-practical statements like “To provide patient-centric care” or “delivering personalized care”.
+Be specific as possible.

+For example: instead of saying “we provide convenient care”, try to be more elaborate like “we invest in the latest technology for faster healing and same-day care”.
+This way it’s more clear how you’re going to help the patient.{{% /note %}}

+Remember, this process is internal for the moment.
+And expressing these attributes is the subject for an upcoming lesson.
+So, for now, you are free to write down what comes to your mind.